Close

 Mistakes vs. Misrepresentations

-Students in The Real Estate Transaction General initially face a long, somewhat complex first chapter on contract law.
+Students in Humber Course 1 face a long, somewhat complex lesson on contract law.
 A problem area for some involves mistakes vs. misrepresentations.
 A mistake (three types) is really just an accidental error:

 • Common: Buyer and seller both believe something is true, but it’s not.
 Example: I believe that I own a lot (which I mistakenly don’t) and you believe that I’m the owner of that lot.